 We will trek uphill through dense rhododendron and juniper forests to reach Lapu Besi.
 We continue our trek and pass some villages, streams, and waterfalls before we reach Machha Khola (930 m).

-Passing lush forests of rhododendrons, sal, chilaune and juniper, we reach Khorla Beshi.
-We continue our uphill trek and pass Khola Bensi which will lead us to Jagat.
-Climbing up some stone stairs, we reach the village of Jagat – a resting point for both Annapurna and Manaslu circuit trekkers.
+Passing lush forests of rhododendrons, sal, chiptune, and juniper, we reach Khorla Beshi.
+We continue our uphill trek and pass Khola Bensi, leading us to Jagat.
+Climbing up some stone stairs, we get to the village of Jagat – a resting point for both Annapurna and Manaslu circuit trekkers.

 Trekking through ridges covered with prayer flags and Chortens, we will be introduced to Buddhist culture along the way.
-We will cross a couple of suspension bridges over Budhi Gandaki River to reach the Gurung village of Philim.
-From Philim, we trek for a few hours, before reaching Lokpa (2040 m) where we will be resting for the night.
+We will cross several suspension bridges over the Budhi Gandaki River to reach the Gurung village of Philim.
+From Philim, we trek for a few hours before going to Lokpa (2040 m), where we will rest for the night.

-Today will be on of our most challenging day.
-On our 9-hours trek to Chhokang Paro, we will pass some small villages and relish the stunning view of Ganesh Himal range before reaching Chhokang Paro.
+Today will be one of our most challenging days.
+On our 9-hour trek to Chhokang Paro, we will pass some small villages and relish the stunning view of the Ganesh Himal range before reaching Chhokang Paro.
 Chhokang Paro is a large village where we will find stone houses built under the shadow of cliffs, with farms growing maize, potatoes, and barley.

-Trekking along Shiar Khola, we will pass a few villages to reach Nile (3361 m).
+Trekking along Shiar Khola, we will pass a few villages to reach the Nile (3361 m).
 These villages have traditional houses with compounds built inside to house livestock.
-We’ll also trek through rough ridges pass various monasteries along the way
+We’ll also trek through rough ridges and pass various monasteries along the way.

-Today, we trek downhill to Rachen Gompa (3240 m) which is a nunnery in the lap of the Himalayas.
-Relishing the stunning view of Punchen Himal, we will trek through alpine forests for 4-5 hours to reach Rachen Gompa.
-The Gompa houses thousands of clay moulded statues of Avalokiteshvara, and also has rich Buddhist paintings on the inside.
-Every household in the Tsum Valley has at least one family member as a nun or a monk.
+Today, we trek downhill to Rachen Gompa (3240 m), a nunnery in the lap of the Himalayas.
+Relishing the stunning view of Punchen Himal, we will hike through alpine forests for 4-5 hours to reach Rachen Gompa.
+The Gompa houses thousands of clay-moulded Avalokiteshvara statues and has rich Buddhist paintings.
+Every household in the Tsum Valley has at least one family member, a nun or a monk.

-Enjoying the alluring view of Ganesh Himal (7422m) as we trek downhill to Domje (2440 m) – passing through Chhokang Paro.
-During our 7-hour trek, we will cross a couple of wooden bridges over small water streams.
+Enjoy the alluring view of Ganesh Himal (7422m) as we trek downhill to Domje (2440 m) – passing through Chhokang Paro.
+During our 7-hour trek, we will cross several wooden bridges over small water streams.
 Upon reaching Domje, we can visit the Tibetan herbal medicine clinic and school.

-Today, we will trek towards another monastery, Gumba Lungdang, which houses some 40 nuns.
-We will walk through pine and rhododendron forest following a steep, zigzag trail.
-We will also hike up to Ganesh Himal Base Camp from where we will be treated to a magnificent vista of Ganesh Himal range.
+Today, we will trek towards another monastery, Gumba Lungdang, which houses 40 nuns.
+We will walk through pine and rhododendron forests, following a steep, zigzag trail.
+We will also hike up to Ganesh Himal Base Camp, where we will be treated to a magnificent vista of the Ganesh Himal range.
 We will then hike back to Gumba Lungdang for the night.

 Trekking through rough ridges, we pass several water streams, waterfalls, and small Himalayan villages to reach Ripchet (2468 m) – a fertile valley with good farmlands.

 Trekking through subtropical regions, we will cross a couple of wooden bridges to reach Dobhan.
-During the 7-8 hours of trek, we will stumble across some remote villages where we can enjoy lunch.
+During the 7-8 hours of trek, we will stumble across remote villages where we can enjoy lunch.
 From here, instead of taking the Annapurna Circuit trek, we take the same way back.

-Trekking along the Soti River, we will enter dense forests of rhododendron, sal, chilaune, and pine to reach the village of Soti Khola (815 m)- after 8-9 hours of trekking.
-On our way, we will see cattle grazing in the field as animal husbandry is the common occupation in this region.
+Trekking along the Soti River, we will enter dense forests of rhododendron, sal, chiptune, and pine to reach the village of Soti Khola (815 m)- after 8-9 hours of trekking.
+On our way, we will see cattle grazing in the field, as animal husbandry is a common occupation in this region.

 After more than two weeks of trekking, we will finally head back to Arughat.
 Today is your last day of the trek.
 Relishing the vista of the Himalayas, we will trek for 4-5 hours to reach Arughat.